piekarsky/Short-Term-Electricity-Price-Forecasting-at-the-Polish-Day-Ahead-Market/README.md

 ## Modeling electricity prices <a name = "modeling_electricity_prices"></a>

-Features used to generate forecasts include autocorrelated lagged electricity prices, energy demand, generation energy from wind sources and time of the day.
+Features used to generate forecasts include autocorrelated lagged electricity prices, energy demand, generation energy from wind sources, time of te day and the occurrence of a holiday.
 Data with energy demand and generation energy from wind sources are published once a day for the coming 24 hour period.
  Minimum delay values can be known and used in the model represent the electricity price 24 hours ago.
 It was decided to use the forecasting model delayed electricity price ​​up to a week ago as well as delayed values prices from two weeks ago, together with adequate values ​​of other factors (energy demand and generation of energy from wind sources) describing them.
 </br> </br>
- Due to daily and weekly seasonality in the form of explanatory variables the model also included the time of the day and the occurrence of a holiday.
 For time of the day and holiday binary dummy coding was used.
 In the case of leeks day, the value of input 1 was assumed for the period between 6 a.m. and 9 p.m., where it is visible are higher electricity prices, and the value is 0 for the remaining hours of the day.